-Established On: 2012-06-07
+Established On: 2012-06-07 Amendments:2012-06, 2020-12

-Amendments: list all amendments YYYY-MM, etc

-Category: A
+Category: Academic

 1.0 POLICY STATEMENT

 The purpose of this policy is to:

 - Define and promote appropriate professional values, attributes, and behaviours, which together set the Clinical Faculty's standards of professionalism. - Serve as a statement and code of conduct for all NOSM U's Clinical Faculty in clinical and academic settings. - Set out the mechanisms available to identify and address breaches of professionalism.